Srivaths-P/Dockerless-Online-Judge/README.md

 1.  **Update Server Data:** First, update the files on your server inside the `server_data/contests/` directory.
 You can do this using `git pull`, `scp`, `rsync`, or by manually editing the files.

-2.  **Trigger the Reload:** Next, from your server's command line (or any machine), use `curl` to send a POST request to the reload endpoint, providing your static token as a Bearer token.
+2.  **Trigger the Reload:** Next, from your server's command line, use `curl` to send a POST request to the reload endpoint, providing your static token as a Bearer token.
     ```bash
     # Replace YOUR_STATIC_TOKEN_HERE with the value from your .env file
     curl -X POST "https://doj.sriv.in/api/v1/contests/reload" \
          -H "Authorization: Bearer YOUR_STATIC_TOKEN_HERE"
     ```

-3.  **Verify:** If successful, the server will respond with `{"message":"Contest data reload initiated successfully."}`.
+3.  **Verify:** If successful, the server will respond with `{"message":"Graceful worker reload initiated successfully."}`.
 The new contest data is now live.

 ## Contest & Problem Format